Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 And you know what he's done here?

-The reason the rules of war came into being between civilized states two or three hundred years ago is because we knew war was hell, and civilized nations decided to incentivize fighting wars between different groups in uniforms on a designated battlefield.
+The reason the rules of war came into being between civilized states two or three hundred years ago is because we knew war was hell and civilized nations decided to incentivize fighting wars between different groups in uniforms on a designated battlefield.

-And the idea was to disincentivize people running around in plain clothes, killing civilians.
+And the idea was to disincentivize people running around in plain clothes killing civilians in the streets of your city.

-Eric Holder in that abysmal performance at the end of November basically infiltrated incentivized killing American civilians that's horrifying exactly he he actually it it pays to just hide behind women and children and lob things at the American you know soldier claim you're beat up claim you didn't get read your rights and you know you'll get a one way ticket to New York City in the in the limelight, and and you'll get to say whatever you want to everyone.
+He actually, it pays to just hide behind women and children and lob things at the American soldier, claim you're beat up, claim you didn't get rid of rights, and you'll get a one-way ticket to New York City in the limelight, and you'll get to say whatever you want to everyone.

 And the kinds of things that they're trying to perpetrate on the people of this country are the kinds of things throughout history that people have fought wars over.